rgalite/content-delivery-workshop/lab-4/README.md

 ```

 If everything is ran fine, let's move on to the next task.
+Otherwise check the logs in the execution panel or Cloud Logging.

+### Task 5 - Use Event Arc

 We want to execute the workflow when a new file is pushed to the `start` bucket.
 Edit the workflow and Add a new trigger of type Event Arc.